msft-mirror-aosp/platform.prebuilts.tools/common/kotlin-plugin/README.md

 Always use an AB build if the artifacts will end up in a public release.

+Patching the Kotlin IDE plugin (or the bundled compiler)
+---
+We do not want any long-term divergence from usptream.
+So, in general, patches must first be submitted upstream before they can be cherry-picked to our fork.
+Additionally, since our fork does not go through the same level of testing as the official Kotlin release, patches should ideally be small and relatively safe.

+In order to develop a patch, you can open `platform/external/jetbrains/intellij-kotlin` in IntelliJ.
+You should run `./build.py` first in order to build the Kotlin compiler used by the IDE plugin---otherwise you will see unresolved symbols.
+When you are ready to test your change, don't forget to run `./build.py` again.

 Upstream release process
 ---
 The Kotlin IDE plugin is developed in